Global route / Africa

 Even with clouds, the right side is preferred.
 The Rajasthan terrain is often clear even when Delhi and Mumbai have cloud cover, and Mumbai's coastal geography is recognizable through partial cloud breaks.

-What is the best side of plane for Nairobi to Masai Mara?
+What is the best side for Nairobi to Masai Mara?